narwhalacademy/zebra-crossing/README.md

 ---

-**👍 job!
+**👍 Great job!
 You've covered the basics.
-What about trying out the next level?**
+👍 What about trying out the next level?**

 ---